NREL/resstock/measures/ResStockArguments/README.md

 **Ducts: Supply Surface Area**

 The supply ducts surface area in the given location.
-If neither Surface Area nor Area Fraction provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.

 - **Name:** ``ducts_supply_surface_area``
 - **Type:** ``String``